PhD Program in Health Sciences

 • Justification: Strengthening basic competencies CB11 and CB14, and capabilities CA05 and CA06.

-• Learning Outcomes: Knowledge of the lines of research developed in the work environment, establishing references with leading national and international research groups.
-Reviewing the current status of the seminar topic.
-Stimulating critical thinking.
+• Learning Outcomes: Knowledge of the lines of research developed in the workplace; establish benchmarks with leading national and international research groups; review the current status of the seminar topic; and foster critical thinking.

 • Language: Spanish, English

-• Control procedure: Attendance control by signature.
+• Monitoring procedure: Attendance control by signature.
 Preparation of seminar summaries.
-Presentation and discussion of the most relevant aspects of the seminars attended at research group meetings, with follow-up by the tutor.
-The seminar summaries and their presentation and subsequent discussion at group meetings must be recorded in the personalized activity log.
+Presentation and discussion of the most relevant aspects of the seminars attended in research group meetings, with supervision by the tutor.
+The seminar summaries and their subsequent presentation and discussion at group meetings must be recorded in the personalized activity log.

 • Mobility actions: Not applicable in this activity